dinesh-it/Github-Youtrack-Check/README.md

 eg value: 'PRODUCTION*=CLUSTER-*' - Enables specific ticket check for PR's created against mentioned branch - check happens on the title of the PR

 #### DISABLE_CHECK_API=1
 If GITHUB_APP_KEY_FILE is set, github checks API will be used to better utilise the github app feature, we can set the flag to disable this behaviour.
-Github status API will be used otherwise
+Github status API will be used otherwise.
+Enabling this feature will send checks API with a link to open the Github App - So if you have created an app for Authentication purpose only then its recomended to disable this feature.

 ## Usage
 * Install all the perl modules required using `cpanm` command